ogrisel/dlclass-pytorch/slides/convnets_detection/slides.md

 Measures: mean Average Precision **mAP** at given **IoU** thresholds

+- Average Precision: area under the Precision-Recall curve for one class and on IoU threshold.

 .footnote.small[
 Zeming Li et al. Light-Head R-CNN: In Defense of Two-Stage Object Detector 2017 ]